Hinduism in Bangladesh: Zia and Ershad regimes (1975–1990)

-President Ziaur Rahman abandoned the constitutional provision for secularism and began to introduce Islamic symbolism in all spheres of national life (such as official seals and the constitutional preamble).
-Zia brought back the multi-party system thus allowing organizations such as Jamaat-e-Islami Bangladesh (an offshoot of the Islamist Jamaat-e-Islami in Pakistan) to regroup and contest elections.
+President Ziaur Rahman abandoned the constitutional provision for secularism and began to introduce Islamic symbolism across all spheres of national life (such as official seals and the constitutional preamble).
+Zia brought back the multi-party system, thus allowing organizations such as Jamaat-e-Islami Bangladesh (an offshoot of the Islamist Jamaat-e-Islami in Pakistan) to regroup and contest elections.
 In 1988, President Hussein Mohammed Ershad declared Islam to be the State Religion of Bangladesh.
-Although the move was protested by students and left-leaning political parties and minority groups, to this date neither the regimes of the BNP or Awami League has challenged this change and it remains in place.
+Although the move was protested by students and left-leaning political parties and minority groups, to this date neither the regimes of the BNP nor Awami League have challenged this change, and it remains in place.

-In 1990, the Ershad regime was widely blamed for negligence (and some human rights analysis allege active participation) in the anti-Hindu riots following the Babri Mosque incident in India, the largest communal disturbances since Bangladesh independence, as a means of diverting attention from the rapidly increasing opposition to his rule.
+In 1990, the Ershad regime was widely blamed for negligence (and some human rights analyses allege active participation) in the anti-Hindu riots following the Babri Mosque incident in India, the largest communal disturbances since Bangladesh's independence, as a means of diverting attention from the rapidly increasing opposition to his rule.
 Many Hindu temples, Hindu neighbourhoods and shops were attacked and damaged including, for the first time since 1971, the Dhakeshwari temple.
-The atrocities were brought to the West's attention by many Bangladeshis, including Taslima Nasrin and her book Lajja which translated into English means "shame".
+The atrocities were brought to the West's attention by many Bangladeshis, including Taslima Nasrin and her book Lajja, which, translated into English, means "shame".